How to Build a Solana KOL Copy-Trading Bot with TypeScript

 | Tier | Price | Daily limit | Best for |

-Get a free API key at madeonsol.com/developer to start building.
+See pricing + start free at madeonsol.com/pricing to start building.

 Trades appear in the API within seconds of on-chain confirmation.
 For sub-second latency, use webhooks (Pro) or WebSocket streaming (Pro/Ultra) instead of polling.

 Yes.
-MadeOnSol provides structured API data with KOL names, PnL statistics, win rates, coordination signals (multiple KOLs buying the same token), and deployer enrichment — all in a single API call.
+MadeOnSol provides structured API data with KOL names, PnL statistics, win rates, coordination signals (multiple KOLs buying the same token), KOL affinity analysis, momentum detection, timing profiles, and deployer enrichment — all via API.
 Wallet explorers show raw transactions without this context.